 Forecasting Quantitative Methods

 Forecasting can be broadly categorized into two types: qualitative and quantitative methods.
 Qualitative forecasting relies on expert opinions, surveys, interviews, and market research to predict future outcomes.
 This approach is useful when historical data is limited or when the factors influencing future events are non-quantifiable, such as changes in consumer preferences or technological advancements.
 On the other hand, quantitative forecasting uses historical data and mathematical models to make predictions.
 This method is appropriate when historical patterns and trends can be identified and quantified to project future events accurately.

-See also Forecasting Qualitative Methods
+See also Affective Forecasting

+Forecasting Quantitative Methods